 [36] Placing much store on definitions such as the one mentioned in the preceding paragraph, counsel for the appellants argued that wheels, in combination with a collection of some other parts, is what constitutes the essential character of a bicycle.
 In elaboration, counsel stressed that the essential character of a bicycle would be lacking where one or both wheels were absent.
-For this submission, counsel heavily relied mainly on the decision of the Australian Administrative Appeal Tribunal in Toyworld Ltd and the Collector of Customers.
-In Toyworld the Appeals Tribunal endorsed the contention that if one or both wheels are lacking whatever else remains will not have the essential character of a bicycle.
-Counsel for the appellants buttressed his argument with reference to s 233 of the Constitution that decrees that courts must prefer any reasonable interpretation of the legislation that is consistent with international law over any alternative interpretation that is inconsistent with international law.
+For this submission, counsel heavily relied mainly on the decision of the Australian Administrative Appeal Tribunal in Toyworld Ltd and the Collector of Customers.32 In Toyworld the Appeals Tribunal endorsed the contention that if one or both wheels are lacking whatever else remains will not have the essential character of a bicycle.
+Counsel for the appellants buttressed his argument with reference to s 23333 of the Constitution that decrees that courts must prefer any reasonable interpretation of the legislation that is inconsistent with international law.

 [37] There are at least three insurmountable difficulties in the appellants' path.
 In the first place it is as well to remember that in interpreting any legislation our courts are enjoined to do so consistently with the Constitution.
-In addition, the expression 'the essential character of a bicycle' under consideration in this case must be interpreted purposively and must also be properly contextualised.
-The wording of the most
+In addition, the expression 'the essential character of a bicycle' under consideration in this case must be interpreted purposively34 and must also be properly contextualised.35 The wording of the most